Add an optional, extra layer of security to your Spark account.

 Email

 Agents can use an email address to set up 2FA as well.
-The email address used to get 2FA started does not have to match the email address that is used to access the platform.
+The email address used to start 2FA does not have to match the one used to access the platform.

 Check out the 2FA feature in the Spark platform here.
 Having trouble getting access to your platform?
 Reach out to the platform team at [email protected].

 💡 Please Note: Using the 2FA feature is optional and will always be disabled.
-If agents are interested in using the feature, they first must activate it within their profile.
+If agents are interested in using the feature, they must first activate it in their profile.